🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 from sklearn.ensemble import RandomForestClassifier

-# Define custom model wrapper
+# Define a custom model wrapper

 class CustomModelWrapper(mlflow.pyfunc.PythonModel):